GenomicsMachineLearning/qimr-teaching-2024/README.md

 # QIMR Spatial and Machine Learning Teaching Material 2024

 An overview of the materials to be covered in this course:
-* Module 001 - Introducing Spatial Analysis with Seurat
+* Module 001 - Introducing Spatial Analysis
   * Preprocessing - Andrew C
   * Clustering and Cell Typing - Andrew C
   * Deconvolution and Label Transfer - Andrew C